Riverus-Technologies/Backend-Python-Interview/README.md

 # Interview Project for Python backend developer

+Create a private git repo and implement the following projet.

 ## Goal
 1. Create a Django project
 2. Use Postgres as DB (in Docker container)